dsccommunity/OfficeOnlineServerDsc/README.md

     Find-Module -Name OfficeOnlineServerDsc -Repository PSGallery | Install-Module

-To confirm installation, run the below command and ensure you see the SharePoint DSC resoures available:
+To confirm installation, run the below command and ensure you see the Office Online Server DSC resoures available:

     Get-DscResource -Module OfficeOnlineServerDsc